keithasaurus/koda-validate/README.md

 assert asyncio.run(short_string_validator.validate_async("async")) == Valid("async")
 ```

 Synchronous validators can be used in both async and sync contexts.
-So while this Validator works in async mode,
+Nonetheless, while this Validator works in async mode,
 it isn't yielding any benefit for IO.
 It would be much more useful if we were doing something like querying a database
 asynchronously:
 ```python3